-6.3.
-Broadening the definition of qualifying taxpayer to include non-compliant taxpayers

-(Main reference: Clause 1, definition of "qualifying taxpayer" of the DMTRA Bill before Parliament)
+Comment on the initial draft bill: Broadening the definition of "qualifying taxpayer" to include non-compliant taxpayers (Main reference: Clause 1 of the DTMRA Bill before Parliament)

 Comment: It is submitted that the requirement that a taxpayer must be fully tax compliant at the time of accessing the relief is too restrictive.
 It is proposed that compliant should be measured prior to lock-down as many businesses will fall foul of their tax obligations due to financial hardship experienced as a result of the COVID-19 pandemic.